Anorexia nervosa is a serious mental health condition. It's an eating disorder where a person keeps their body weight as low as possible.

-People with anorexia usually do this by restricting the amount of food they eat, making themselves vomit and exercising excessively.
+People with anorexia usually do this by restricting the amount of food they eat, making themselves vomit, and exercising excessively.

 The condition often develops out of an anxiety about body shape and weight that originates from a fear of being fat or a desire to be thin.
-Many people with anorexia have a distorted image of themselves, thinking that they're fat when they're not.
+Many people with anorexia have a distorted image of themselves, thinking they're fat when they're not.

 Anorexia most commonly affects girls and women, although it has become more common in boys and men in recent years.
 On average, the condition first develops at around the age of 16 to 17.

 Signs and symptoms of anorexia

 People with anorexia often go to great lengths to hide their behaviour from family and friends by lying about what they've eaten or pretending to have eaten earlier.

 Signs someone may have anorexia or another eating disorder include:

 - missing meals, eating very little, or avoiding eating any fatty foods

 - obsessively counting calories in food

 - leaving the table immediately after eating so they can vomit